gmp26/sources/resources/NA3_RT1/index.md

 </button>

 <div id="question1" class="collapse">
-What is the relationship between the side length of the smallest square and the pair of positive integers?
+What is the relationship between the side length of the smallest square in the diagram and the pair of positive integers?
 </div>

 <button type="button" class="btn btn-action" data-toggle="collapse" data-target="#question2">